CALL OR TEXT:

 Scaling is another term for spalling used by concrete contractors.
 This name refers to the scale-like pieces of concrete that flake off.

-For more information, see Causes for Slab Upheaval.
+For more information, see Foundation Settlement.

 Does Spalling Mean You Have Foundation Problems?